Code Analysis

 Section titled “Example”Prompt: “Show me all connections for the order_completed signal.”

-{ "tool": "signal_map", "args": { "signal_name": "order_completed", "detail": "normal" }}{ "signal": "order_completed", "definitions": [ { "file": "res://scripts/managers/OrderManager.gd", "line": 8, "signature": "signal order_completed(order: Order)" } ], "connections": [ { "from": "OrderManager", "to": "OrderPanel", "method": "_on_order_completed", "source": "scene", "scene_file": "res://scenes/gameplay/Kitchen.tscn" }, { "from": "OrderManager", "to": "ScoreManager", "method": "_on_order_completed", "source": "code", "file": "res://scripts/managers/GameManager.gd", "line": 24 }, { "from": "OrderManager", "to": "SoundManager", "method": "play_success", "source": "code", "file": "res://scripts/managers/OrderManager.gd", "line": 45 } ], "chain_length": 3, "emitters": 1, "receivers": 3}- Without
+{ "tool": "godotiq_signal_map", "args": { "signal_name": "order_completed", "detail": "normal" }}{ "signal": "order_completed", "definitions": [ { "file": "res://scripts/managers/OrderManager.gd", "line": 8, "signature": "signal order_completed(order: Order)" } ], "connections": [ { "from": "OrderManager", "to": "OrderPanel", "method": "_on_order_completed", "source": "scene", "scene_file": "res://scenes/gameplay/Kitchen.tscn" }, { "from": "OrderManager", "to": "ScoreManager", "method": "_on_order_completed", "source": "code", "file": "res://scripts/managers/GameManager.gd", "line": 24 }, { "from": "OrderManager", "to": "SoundManager", "method": "play_success", "source": "code", "file": "res://scripts/managers/OrderManager.gd", "line": 45 } ], "chain_length": 3, "emitters": 1, "receivers": 3}- Without

-signal_name, returns all custom signals in the project — useful for getting a high-level signal architecture view - Set
+signal_name, returns all custom signals in the project.
+Useful for getting a high-level signal architecture view. - Set

 include_builtins: trueif you need to seeready,process,input, etc. - Signal connections made in the scene editor and via